I probably would’ve never picked up a Graham

 view,” says the coroner, one of many characters whose dialog will have readers

-wondering if the Connecticut in Picture of Evil is the name of a village in England.
+wondering if the Connecticut in Picture of Evil is a little talked about region of Great Britain.

 The woman seeking